 Prepping starts with situation awareness.
 It’s about understanding the risks unique to your location and lifestyle.
 Awareness of potential threats is the first step towards preparedness, whether it’s a natural disaster, a supply chain breakdown, or a personal financial crisis.

 A common misconception is that prepping is an individual or, at most, a family weekend activity.
 Nothing is further from the truth.
 Preparedness is about communities.
 It is dumb to think you can live and survive independently.
 It would be best if you had a Tribe.
 You will need members of your Postcode Community as much as they need you.

 The Trade Shack helps ensure minimal lifestyle impact due to supply chain disruption caused by man-made or natural disasters.
-It is about being sustainable for the short-term 0-72hrs and long-term.
-Building those required connections in your local community.
+It is about being sustainable for the short-term 0-72 hours and long-term and building those required connections in your local community.

-Medievil times require medieval solutions.
-Let us show you how to introduce Postcode Communities Network
+Medieval times require medieval solutions.
+I want to show you how to introduce Postcode Communities Network.

 (It is free)

 At Trade Shack, we believe in the power of community.
 Self-sufficiency doesn’t mean going it alone.
 It means building strong, resilient communities where resources and skills are shared.
 It’s about fostering connections with your neighbours, local farmers, and backyard growers.